ilgooz/handbook/token/README.md

 #### Dashboard

-The [ATD Dashboard](https://atd.mesg.com/) is used to display the daily traded volume, the daily distribution from the allocations, the circulating supply, and many relevant information.
+The [ATD Dashboard](https://atd.mesg.com/) is used to display the daily traded volume, the daily distribution from the allocations, the circulating supply, the percent of the allocations, and many relevant information.

 Statistics on the ATD Dashboard can be compared against public records such as Etherscan or CoinMarketCap to boost trustworthiness and transparency with the community.